What’s in My Shop?

 Does it really make silver more shiny than hand polishing?
 Oh, yes!
 I was very pleased when I saw how nice the first pieces looked after tumbling.
 Even tarnished, dirty silver looks great after tumbling.
 (I recommend removing the tarnish before tumbling to keep the shot and canister clean.)
 I tumble new pieces for about an hour, and for another 20 minutes just prior to shipping or showing.
 Cost: I got mine for 68 bucks.

 I occasionally get questions about the weight of various pieces, particularly the sterling silver jewelry.
-I’d take the pieces to the local jewelry supply store and have them weigh the pieces.
 I’m also using jewelry weight to determine materials costs and prices.
-I went ahead and got my own scale.
 I purchased an MyWeigh iBalance 300 digital scale.
 It works great.
 Units: ounces, grams, pennyweight, carets.
 Accurate to 0.1 grams, which is close enough for me.
 Cost: $35.

 I usually have a lot of rings left over from jewelry projects, and I need a place to keep them organized.
 Also, when working on, or traveling with, projects, I need a place to keep them straight.
 What I don’t want is a pile of rings spilling all over my work space.